johnwcowan/r7rs-work/BinaryIoCowan.md

           555 => #x84 #x2B
     123456789 => #xBA #xEF #x9A #x15

+## Obsolete from here down

+This will become a modified BER encoder plus a schema-based C struct converter.

 ## Input and output

 The default value of *port* is the current input or output port, as appropriate.